LydiaWang0421/CIM542/hw/Project2/CrazyToy.md

 * The users can create any kind of noise, like clapping the hand, shouting out loud, knocking the desk, and so on, to make the toy becomes alive.

-* When the sound reaches a certain amount, the users can notice the changes of the LEDs.
-The louder the sound, the brighter the LEDs.
+* When the sound reaches a certain amount, the users can notice the changes in the LEDs.
+The LEDs would be brighter when the sound is louder.

 * [Code](/hw/Project2/project2.ino)